TheFivePips/Tech-Notes/README.md

     Only Managers and Admins can create new users Desktop mode is most important but should be available in mobile

+    Here is a link to the front end: https://github.com/TheFivePips/Tech-Notes-Frontend

 This is a code along project by Dave Gray